raspberrypilearning/scouts-graphics/en/content.md

 4. Explain that they will be modifying a computer game by creating new sprites for it.
 5. Demo the "shape shooter" game.
 6. Explain that the sprites can be changed to anything they want.
+7. You can introduce a theme for the game (e.g. recycling) or leave it up for the young people to decide.

 ## Alternatives